Take-home Code Challenge for Employers

 is better thani

-- Commit Frequency: Check how many commits happen per hour.
+- Productivity: Check how many commits happen per hour.
 More commits == more productivity!

-- Commented-Out Code Quantity: Measure the amount of commented-out code.
+- Planning Ability: Measure the amount of commented-out code.
 The more, the better, because YJMNI (“you just might need it”).
+Optionally, track the number of TODO comments left in the code.
+It shows they’re planning for the future.

 7